Pharmaceutical Law and Administration Training

 - Why these laws exist and how they come into being

-- Roles and responsibilities of the major international regulatory agencies
+- Roles and responsibilities of regulatory agencies

 - The key role that QPs and pharmaceutical professionals must play to ensure compliance with international legislation in the interest of patient safety